Chapter 171 — Driver's License

 Commercial Driver's License, Required Records

-Before issuing a commercial driver's license, the department must check the applicant's driving record from all states …
+Before issuing a class A, B, or C commercial driver's license, the department must request the applicant's complete …

 171.163